nebiolabs/domainator/README.md

 ### Step 1: Download, extract, and install the domainator package

-Go to the [Domainator github page](https://github.com/nebiolabs/domainator) and download and extract the zip file for the latest release (see the right side of the github page).
+Go to the [Domainator github page](https://github.com/nebiolabs/domainator) and download and extract the zip file for the latest release (see the right side of the github page), or download it via `git clone`.

 Extract the zip file.
 In a terminal, navigate to the newly extracted folder and install the package with the command: